cdeterman/gpuR/README.md

 [1] TRUE
 ```

-# Existing BUGS!!!
-1. Curiously, multiplying two `gpuMatrix` objects works correctly but when
-I try to run all my tests the program will segfault.
-Some initial debugging
-shows that the program is crashing when the OpenCL program is being built
-(`program.build(devices)`) **Could definitely use help by anyone very familiar
-with OpenCL code structure**.
-Please see Issue#1 for further details.

 # INSTALL (also see the INSTALL file)

 The only verified installations at present consisted of using a NVIDIA GTX or